hyperspy/hyperspyUI/doc/source/devguide.rst

 .. image:: plugin_code_in.png

-Clicking the 'Make plugin' button, we're presented with a dialog, asking what the plugin should be called, and whether we want to add it as a menu entry and/or toolbar button, which catgory it should go in (read: which menu and toolbar it goes into), and if it should have an icon (recommended for toolbar buttons):
+Clicking the 'Make plugin' button, we're presented with a dialog, asking what the plugin should be called, whether we want to add it as a menu entry and/or toolbar button, which catgory it should go in (read: which menu and toolbar it goes into), and if it should have an icon (recommended for toolbar buttons):